 Our student surveys regularly record high levels of satisfaction with the course.
 Students said they had gained greater confidence in their abilities and excellent support from an approachable and helpful team

 What you will cover

-This course is made up of two stages – Postgraduate Certificate and Postgraduate Diploma.
+Postgraduate Diploma in Human Resource Management is made up of two stages – Postgraduate Certificate and Postgraduate Diploma.

 You’ll be introduced to the study of HR and gain an understanding of concepts, ideas and competences relating to vocational aspects of the discipline.